wollomatic/socket-proxy/README.md

 You must set up regular expressions for each HTTP method the client application needs access to.

 The name of a parameter should be "-allow", followed by the HTTP method name (for example, `-allowGET`).
 The request will be allowed if that parameter is set and the incoming request matches the method and path matching the regexp.
-If it is not set, then the corresponding HTTP method will not be allowed.
+If unset, the corresponding HTTP method is disallowed.

 It is also possible to configure the allowlist via environment variables.
-The variables are called "SP_ALLOW_", followed by the HTTP method (for example, `SP_ALLLOW_GET`).
+The variables are called "SP_ALLOW_", followed by the HTTP method (for example, `SP_ALLOW_GET`).

-If both commandline parameter and environment variable are configured for a particular HTTP method, the environment variable is ignored.
+If both command-line parameter and environment variable are configured for a particular HTTP method, the environment variable is ignored.

 Use Go's regexp syntax to create the patterns for these parameters.
-To avoid insecure configurations, the characters ^ at the beginning and $ at the end of the string are automatically added.
+To avoid insecure configurations, `^` and `$` are added automatically to the start and end of the pattern.
 Note: invalid regexp results in program termination.

-Examples (command line):
+Examples (command-line):
 + `'-allowGET=/v1\..{1,2}/(version|containers/.*|events.*)'` could be used for allowing access to the docker socket for Traefik v2.
-+ `'-allowHEAD=.*` allows all HEAD requests.
++ `'-allowHEAD=.*'` allows all HEAD requests.

 Examples (env variables):
 + `'SP_ALLOW_GET="/v1\..{1,2}/(version|containers/.*|events.*)"'` could be used for allowing access to the docker socket for Traefik v2.
-+ `'SP_ALLOW_HEAD=".*"` allows all HEAD requests.
++ `'SP_ALLOW_HEAD=".*"'` allows all HEAD requests.

 For more information, refer to the [Go regexp documentation](https://golang.org/pkg/regexp/syntax/).